willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Speech commands are not working as expected.

-* To use speech commands, speech and language settings on your PC must be set to a language supported in Windows Mixed Reality.
-To check this, go to **Settings > Time & language > Region & language and Settings > Time & language > Speech**.
-Dictation will not work correctly if your system keyboard language does not match the language you've selected for Windows Mixed Reality.
+* To use speech commands, speech and language settings on your PC must be set to a [language supported in Windows Mixed Reality](https://support.microsoft.com/en-us/help/4039262/windows-10-mixed-reality-setup-faq#Languages).
+To check your Windows region and language, select **Settings  > Time & language > Region & language**.
+To check your Speech language, select **Settings  > Time & language > Speech**.
 * If your headset doesn’t have a built-in microphone, you’ll need to attach headphones with a microphone to the headset or to your PC.
 To have microphone input switch automatically to your headset when you wear it, go to **Settings > Mixed reality > Audio and speech**, and turn on "When I wear my headset, switch to headset mic".
-* Audio headsets with a microphone that dangles from the earbud cable do not perform well for voice commands in environments with ambient noise.
 * Some audio headsets have a physical button to mute and unmute the microphone.
 If speech commands aren't working, check to see whether your mic is muted.
+* Audio headsets with a microphone that dangles from the earbud cable do not perform well for voice commands in environments with ambient noise.
 * Cortana can be slow the first time she is invoked in a Mixed Reality Portal session.
 You can work around this by making sure "Let Cortana respond to Hey Cortana" under **Settings > Cortana > Talk to Cortana** is enabled.
 * On some PCs, the default voice capture gain for your headset-connected microphone may be set too low.
 If you experience unreliable speech commands or dictation, you can try running the Microphone Setup troubleshooter.
 You can reach this troubleshooter through the **Settings > Time & Language > Speech**, then select "Get Started" in the "Microphone" section.
 Do this through the Desktop app in the Windows Mixed Reality home while wearing the headset to affect the microphone you use for Windows Mixed Reality.
 Select the appropriate endpoint in the troubleshooter wizard.